 Once someone steps out of line in the relationship, is it worth staying together?
 Can a relationship go back to normal after cheating?
 There is a lot of advice out there giving conflicting advice.
 Some experts, friends, and the media say working it out does wonders.
 Others say leave before it happens again, because “once a cheater, always a cheater,” right?

 Turns out, that deciding what to do after you or your partner has cheated depends a lot on the health of your relationship.
 Whether the relationship goes back to normal or not is up to you!

 Yes, you can save a relationship after one of you cheats.
 The key to whether a relationship goes back to normal is how much you believe in it.
 Do you truly think the relationship is worth saving?
 If you both have faith that things can be rebuilt if you’re both willing to work on the faults in yourselves and the relationships, then there is nothing you can’t accomplish together.

 But you shouldn’t think of it as “going back to normal.”
-This phrasing tends to trick you into repeating the past mistakes.
-Your focus from here on out should be overcoming the obstacles that got you to cheating in the first place.
+This phrasing tends to trick you into repeating past mistakes.
+Your focus from here on out should be on overcoming the obstacles that got you to cheat in the first place.